 Amanda bridges the world of Geography and Spirituality.
 She enjoys serving as a guide connecting people to more of their personal truth and purpose with the assistance of the natural world.

-Through her classes and retreats, three key themes she inspires within others include: a greater awareness of personal energy and energies found within nature; empowerment through tools and skills to incorporate into everyday life; and a deeper spiritual connection to mother earth and sacred waters.
+Through her classes and retreats, three key themes she inspires within others include: a greater awareness of personal energy and energies found within nature; empowerment through geography tools and skills to incorporate into everyday life; and a deeper spiritual connection to mother earth and sacred waters.

 Amanda received her doctorate in Geography from UNC-Greensboro, where her research focused on spiritual landscapes of the Appalachian Mountains.
 During her graduate studies, she also studied with elders from various cultural belief systems including: Cherokee, Hawaiian, Peruvian, and Celtic.
 Since then, she has also learned ancient wisdom from the Aymara and Nordic traditions.
 Before earning her doctorate she was an environmental scientist involved with stream and wetland restoration projects throughout the southeast.
 She has always had a passion for water conservation and the earth.